How can cannabis improve your workout experience?

 A low-dose beverage may be the perfect pre-workout option for someone looking to have the helpful euphoric effects of THC to fuel their workout.
 Made simply of fruit juice, cannabis, and carbonation, this beverage steers clear of the sugary additives that are harmful to a workout.
 The low amount of THC makes this the perfect pre-workout drink because it is enough to overcome aches and anxieties without the lack of motivation that may come with a higher dose.

-Receptra Active full spectrum hemp extract aims to defend against muscle, joint and mental fatigue with naturally occurring cannabinoids, antioxidants, neuroprotectants, and a proprietary blend of essential fatty acids.
-With 1000mg of CBD, turmeric, MCT oil, and fatty acids from avocado/grapeseed oil, this blend supports healthy blood flow while supporting the bodies ability to burn fat.
+Receptra Active full spectrum hemp extract aims to defend against muscle, joint, and mental fatigue with naturally occurring cannabinoids, antioxidants, neuroprotectants, and a proprietary blend of essential fatty acids.
+With 1000mg of CBD, turmeric, MCT oil, and fatty acids from avocado/grapeseed oil, this blend supports healthy blood flow while supporting the body’s ability to burn fat.

 This gel pen is intended to be applied directly to the area where you most feel pain and soreness.
-The effective dermal delivery is intended for proper absorption, nerve support, and to reduce taxation on your internal systems.
+The effective dermal delivery is intended for proper absorption, and support, and reducing taxation on your internal systems.
 This fast-acting application can be felt in as little as 5 minutes.

 No matter how you plan to utilize cannabis for your workout regimen, it may take patience to determine the best combination of timing, product, and dose.
 Be patient with the process and document the effects to narrow down the right options for you.
 Don’t be afraid to consult with a cannabis-focused doctor to get their insight on the best options for your health goals.

 This website is informational and cannot diagnose or treat illness or disease.
 Medical marijuana aka cannabis should be used under the direction of a licensed healthcare provider.
 This site is intended for adults and legal medical marijuana patients.
 This site contains links to products we sell on our marketplace.